 No wonder then, that shippers increasingly turn to 3PLs to manage their warehousing and distribution needs.

-In fact, 90% of Fortune 500 companies in the United States alone are working with 3PLs, according to a recently released report from Armstrong & Associates.
+In fact, 90% of Fortune 500 companies in the United States along are working with 3PLs, according to a recently released report from Armstrong & Associates.

 So why do so many shippers run into relationship difficulties with their 3PL partners?